-Portugal: Support for vocational training and a more flexible organisation of working time are to improve women's chances on the labour market.
+Portugal: Support for vocational training and a more flexible organisation of working time are to improve women's labour market.

-The National Employment Observatory has improved knowledge of developments on the Portuguese labour market.
+The National Employment Observatory has improved knowledge of developments on the Portuguese the new benefit as an additional instrument of its active labour market policy.

 United A wide-ranging package of measures in support of further vocational training has been announced.
-Kingdom:

-Special support for small firms in the form of vocational training loans have been introduced.
+Kingdom: Special support for small firms in the form of vocational training loans have been introduced.

 The introduction, planned for 1996, of a "Job-seekers' Allowance" in place of the existing forms of unemployment support, will be subject to a means test after six months' entitlement.
-The government sees the new benefit as an additional instrument of its active labour market policy.
+The government sees